-- It is a good idea to give yourself access to various funds of money.
+- Have multiple credit/debit cards.
 Instead of just relying on banking or savings account, you should open an additional account, in case you lose access to one (or more) of your accounts or cards.
 This may sound simple, but it could really save you in a sticky situation.
 An emergency credit card, for similar reasons, would also be a handy thing to have.

-Travelling solo anywhere in the world brings with it its own unique set of rules.
-While you’re going it alone, you will only have you to worry about – however, this also means that nobody will have your back, except you!
+Traveling solo anywhere in the world brings with it its own unique set of rules.
+While you’re going it alone, you will only have yourself to worry about – however, this also means that nobody will have your back, except you!

 Just keep your own limits in mind, tell people where you are and what you’re doing, and enjoy.

-The USA is safe to travel for solo female travellers – for the most part.
-If you are thinking about travelling alone as a female, you will certainly have to be more careful than usual, however.
+The USA is safe to travel for solo female travelers – for the most part.
+If you are thinking about traveling alone as a female, you will certainly have to be more careful than usual, however.

-You shouldn’t come across any majorly crazy problems and it’s not as if the USA is a special case for solo female travellers in the world.
+You shouldn’t come across any majorly crazy problems and it’s not as if the USA is a special case for solo female travelers worldwide.
 Many American females travel by themselves in their own country and have an amazing time while they are doing so.
 That said, the more you know about a place, the less likely you are to put yourself at risk.
-With that in mind, here are some tips for solo female travellers.
+With that in mind, here are some tips for solo female travelers.

-- You should assess the risk before you head to any given destination – America included.
-Make sure you know where you’re going, what cities are safer other than others, what you should pack on a hike, who you should talk to, what sort of people to avoid.
-Getting a good rounded view of the safety of a country for females before you head off is always a good place to start.
+- Assess the risk before you head to any given destination – America included.
+Make sure you know where you’re going, what cities are safer other than others, what you should pack on a hike, who you should talk to, and what sort of people to avoid.
+Getting a well-rounded view of the safety of a country for females before you head off is always a good place to start.

-- Make sure that you stay at accommodation that is safe for solo female travellers.
-This goes for everything from staying in one of the many hostels in the US to secure (and well reviewed) Airbnbs, as well as comfy hotels.
-Always do your research ahead of time, don’t opt for a kneejerk decision; read reviews from other female travellers who’ve gone before and only stay somewhere you can trust.
+- Stay at accommodation that is safe for solo female travelers.
+This goes for everything from staying in one of the many hostels in the US to secure (and well-reviewed) Airbnbs, as well as comfy hotels.
+Always do your research ahead of time, don’t opt for a kneejerk decision; read reviews from other female travelers who’ve gone before and only stay somewhere you can trust.

-- A guide wouldn’t be a bad idea to show you around a new city or national park, if you are by yourself.
-However, do be aware that putting your faith into one person who will spend time by yourself with can be daunting and potentially risky.
-Make sure you go with a guide who is well reviewed by previous clients, or go for a group tour – often a good way to get chatting to new people.
+- If you are by yourself, a guide wouldn’t be a bad idea to show you around a new city or national park.
+However, be aware that putting your faith in one person who will spend time alone can be daunting and potentially risky.
+Make sure you go with a guide who is well-reviewed by previous clients or go for a group tour – often an excellent way to meet travel buddies.

-- Another tip regarding going out partying is something you probably already think about in your home country: do not leave your drink unattended.
+- Do not leave your drink unattended.
 Drink spiking can occur.
 Equally, do not accept drinks from strangers – it’s just not a good idea.

 - Dress appropriately for the situation and area you are in.
 The USA, in general, varies from state to state and between city and country.
 A good rule of thumb is to look around you and see how other women are dressed, and to take this as a cue for how you should be dressing yourself.
 This goes for anywhere in the world.

-- Similarly, don’t tell people all of your personal information.
+- Don’t give out personal information.
 Strangers don’t need to know your relationship status, where you’re from, your travel plans, and where you’re staying.
 Do not disclose this to somebody you don’t know.

 - Your phone should be charged at all times.
 This might seem like a superfluous thing for us to add, but it is something you should remember.
 Without your phone, you will really be unable to call for help – or even simply get directions – when you really need to.
 Consider investing in a battery pack so that you’re never caught on 5% with no hope of charging your trusty smartphone.

-- It almost goes without saying, but really do avoid walking by yourself down poorly lit roads and remote, particularly beach, locations.
+- Avoid walking by yourself down poorly lit roads and remote, particularly beach locations.
 If you wouldn’t do it at home, then it makes sense to not do this while you are abroad, too.

-Travelling by yourself as a woman is life affirming.
+Traveling by yourself as a woman is life-changing.
 You get to enjoy all the things you want, travel at your own pace, enjoy new cultures, and meet new friends along the way.
-Travelling the USA alone is, in essence, no different, and many solo females have a great time here.
+Traveling the USA alone is, in essence, no different, and many solo females have a great time here.

-With that said, there are so many awesome resources out there for solo female travellers; a wealth of groups and likeminded ladies who will be more than happy to share tips or meet up.
-Do thorough research on guides, tours, accommodation – and be kind to yourself.
+With that said, there are so many awesome resources out there for solo female travelers; a wealth of groups and like-minded ladies who will be more than happy to share tips or meet up.
+Do thorough research on guides, tours, and accommodation – and be kind to yourself.

-Our verdict is that the USA is definitely safe for families.
+Our verdict is that the USA is definitely safe for family travel.
 There is a ton of stuff that makes it a fantastic family destination.